From the dunk of Liz Cambage to the glory of the NBA ... and the rise and rise of the NBL - Mash Viral

 THE SUPERSTARS

-From his Australian debut as a teenager in 2013 to NBA stardom, Ben Simmons has become the face of Australian basketball and the Philadelphia 76ers point guard still hasn't reached his peak.
-Every time he does a big dunk or a magnificent pass, the profile of Australian basketball grows.
+From his Australian debut as a teenager in 2013 to NBA stardom, Ben Simmons has become the face of Australian basketball and the Philadelphia 76ers point guard has still not reached its peak.
+Whenever he does a big dunk or a magnificent pass, the profile of Australian basketball grows.

 Bogut carried the flag of Australia to the NBA and has since become the face of the NBL with the Sydney Kings.
 He's still outspoken, always an early talent and still has gas in the tank.